rozek/node-red-authorization-examples/README.md

 ## Cookie-based Authorization ##

-Another popular approach is to let users log-in and generate access tokens which are then set as request "cookies".
-Such cookies are also automatically attached by browsers to every request, but the contained tokens may be designed to "expire" or to be deleted upon a "logout".
+Another popular approach is to let users log-in and to generate access tokens which are then set as communication "cookies".
+Such cookies are also automatically attached to every request, but the contained tokens may be designed to "expire" or to be deleted upon a "logout".

 The token in this example consists of a user id and an expiration time.
-While it is stored in plain text (and, thus, may be inspected by the client), its value is secured with a "message digest" - any attempt to change the token will inevitably be recognized and lead to authorization loss.
+While it is stored in plain text (and, thus, may be inspected by the client), its value is secured with a "message digest" - as a consequence, any attempt to change the token will inevitably be recognized and lead to authorization loss.
 On the other hand, any successful token validation automatically refreshes that token - tokens therefore effectively expire after a certain time of *inactivity* only.

 The key used to generate message digests is randomly chosen at server startup - a server restart will therefore automatically invalidate any active sessions.